 - Upper back pain

-It’s not uncommon for a firefighter to mistake mesothelioma for another illness since its symptoms are so vague.
+It’s not uncommon for a firefighter to mistake mesothelioma for another illness since its symptoms are often vague at first.
 Many firefighters never expect that they have terminal cancer after suffering from relatively mild symptoms.

 For example, firefighters often develop shortness of breath or a chronic cough after years of inhaling smoke from fires.
 Firefighters may also develop mesothelioma-related pain in the chest wall and assume it is from a muscle strain or another injury they got on the job.